 - Do you lease equipment or have hire-purchase agreements?
 If so, can you get a better deal or negotiate an upgrade?
 What is the situation regarding final payments or terminating an unwanted agreement if you no longer want the equipment?
 Do you have rolling contracts for waste management, cleaning, marketing or your utilities and are they good value?
 Be warned, though, these usually have very specific termination provisions and if you do not serve notice correctly you could end locked into an unwanted contract.

-- Of course, don’t forget to renew your NHF membership!
+- Of course, don’t forget to join the NHF!

 Give some power to the people